 Doyle Shipping Group Dublin Offices

-At Kavanagh Tuite we emphasis that the process of 'green design' is the basis of all good architectural design, not an optional add-on.
+At Kavanagh Tuite we emphasise that the process of 'green design' is the basis of all good architectural design, not an optional add-on.
 Achieving it requires committed integration of the whole design team from the very beginning, but it has to be architect-led from the position of informed professional knowledge, commitment and responsibility.

 Examples of such sustainable projects include: